Thursday, July 31, 2014

 We bussed to Mesta and took an hour to walk through this labyrinthine medieval and well-fortified village.
 Cobbled streets, under vaulted tunnels of two storey houses, lead to a leafy town square set out with many eateries and a large Baroque style 18th c church, Megas Taxarchis, said to be one of largest & wealthiest in Greece.

-Sadly, gates were locked, so we continued following the robust village walls back to our bus stop.
+Sadly, church gates were locked, so we continued following the robust village walls back to our bus stop.
 Not before investigating a small craft shop, replete with loom.
 GS was treated to a display of very fine weaving and allowed to wander through the cave-like premises, presumably once a home.

 Patron Saint perhaps?
 Mesta